MrTitanHearted/DGEWS/README.md

 * _Not ready yet_: it is only in alpha mode;
 * _System keys error_: I don't know why but some system keys such as Alt key are not working properly;
 * **_Crashes_**: actually the reason I like rust lang is because it is very fast and safe at the time.
-However, I think due to the multithread, I have lost that feature of having something working 100% all the time;
+However, I think due to the lack of my experience in multithreaded programming, I have lost that feature of having something working 100% all the time;
 * _Not cross-platform_: I have used the Windows api crate, so no cross-platform support 😔;

 ### plans